zeeshankhan-05/zeeshankhan-05/README.md

 ## 👋 About Me:

-I am a second-year computer science student at University of Illinois Urbana-Champaign, passionate about building technology to benefit the Muslim Ummah.
+I am a computer science student in their junior year at University of Illinois Urbana-Champaign, passionate about building technology to benefit the Muslim Ummah.

 Check out my [coding portfolio](https://zeeshan-khan-portfolio.vercel.app/)!